LorahWangari/fitbit-sleep-activity-analysis-sqlserver/README.md

         WHEN DATENAME(WEEKDAY, RecordDate) = 'Saturday' THEN 6
         WHEN DATENAME(WEEKDAY, RecordDate) = 'Sunday' THEN 7
     END;   -- Users sleep longer on weekends, often catching up on rest missed during the week

-Final Insights from Fitbit Fitness & Sleep Data Analysis

-Analyzing Fitbit data in SQL Server revealed some interesting behavioral patterns about activity levels, sleep duration and sleep efficiency across users.

-Overall, there’s a positive relationship between physical activity and sleep quality — users who were more active during the day generally experienced more efficient sleep at night.
-However, this wasn’t universal.
-A few users with lower daily steps still had excellent sleep efficiency, suggesting that consistent sleep schedules and recovery habits can sometimes outweigh raw activity levels.

-The data also showed how sleep consistency plays a critical role in sleep quality.
-Users whose total minutes asleep stayed relatively steady from day to day achieved higher sleep efficiency compared to those with irregular sleep patterns.
-This points to a strong connection between routine and rest.
-Maintaining a predictable sleep schedule seems more beneficial than simply sleeping longer hours.

-When comparing weekdays and weekends, a clear difference emerged.
-Sleep duration tended to increase on weekends, likely as users caught up on rest, but sleep efficiency slightly dropped.
-Longer time in bed didn’t always translate into better rest.
-This reflects how inconsistent bedtime patterns or “social jet lag” can reduce overall sleep effectiveness, even when total sleep time goes up.

-There was also a moderate positive relationship between calories burned and sleep efficiency.
-Users with higher average calorie expenditure, a sign of daily physical activity, tended to have slightly better sleep quality.
-It supports the idea that balanced daily movement helps promote restorative sleep, but too much variation or excessive exertion can have diminishing returns.

-Across all observations, a consistent theme emerged: balance and consistency matter most.
-Users who kept steady sleep habits, maintained regular physical activity and avoided large fluctuations in either area showed the highest sleep efficiency overall.

-This project demonstrated how structured SQL analysis can uncover meaningful health insights from wearable data.
-Connecting numbers to real-world lifestyle behaviors.